AdaCore/spark2014/docs/lrm/source/introduction.rst

 .. todo::
    Complete detail on Code Policies.
    To be completed in the Milestone 4 version of this document.
-   Consider simply removing this whole section out of the refererence manual, and instead add pointers in the User's Guide.
+   Consider referencing the User's Guide for details of the various profiles.

 .. _ghost_entities: